Lekensteyn/pdf.js-wiki/Required-Browser-Features.md

 ## <a id="FileReader"></a>FileReader is present

-The live PDF.js demo will not be able to read local file.
+The `FileReader` allows PDF.js read the file data provided in the input[type=file] HTML element.
+The live PDF.js demo will not be able to read local file, if the `FileReader` object is not supported.

 ## <a id="FileReader-readAsArrayBuffer"></a>FileReader.prototype.readAsArrayBuffer() is present

-Older browsers has no `readAsArrayBuffer` method implementation: the `readAsBinaryString` will be used instead.
+Older browsers has no `readAsArrayBuffer` method implementation: the `readAsBinaryString` will be used to emulate its functionality.

 ## <a id="XMLHttpRequest-overrideMimeType"></a>XMLHttpRequest.prototype.overrideMimeType() is present